-Robert Tupper was born in New Bedford, Massachusetts in April 1967, and was raised in West Concord, Massachusetts.
+Robert Tupper was born in New Bedford, Massachusetts, in April 1967, and was raised in West Concord, Massachusetts.
 He is a watercolor artist, father and inmate in the state of Pennsylvania.
-Robert has donated his watercolor paintings to over 100 (of the nearly 400) National Park Service Sites, as well as many other charities and museums.
+Robert has donated his watercolor paintings to over 180 (of the nearly 400) National Park Service Sites, as well as many other charities and museums.

 He was a finalist in the 2009 National Easter Seals contest for art that appears on the annual Easter Seals stamps.
 His watercolor portrait of Gretchen Wilson appeared in full color in the November 30, 2009, issue of COUNTRY WEEKLY, a nationally distributed magazine devoted to country music.

-Most recently, two of his watercolors have been selected for an exhibit of inmate art at the Samek Art Gallery at Bucknell University at Lewisburg, Pennsylvania that will open on Friday, October 14, 2011.
-This event is cosponsored by the Lewisburg Prison Project and the Samek Art Gallery.
+In October of 2011, two of his watercolors were selected for an exhibit of inmate art at the Samek Art Gallery at Bucknell University at Lewisburg, Pennsylvania.
+This event was cosponsored by the Lewisburg Prison Project and the Samek Art Gallery.

 Robert has stated: